 As long as the bankruptcy lasts on your credit report, your score will suffer.
 Fortunately, so long as you meet the minimum requirements of the loan program, you should be fine.
 It’ll just mean having to do some extra work to get your score back in shape.
 Here are a few basic steps you can take to make that happen.

 - Pay Down Your Debt – You need to show creditors that you’re serious about being more responsible with your finances.
-Prove this by paying down any outstanding debts you still have after your bankruptcy closes.
+Prove this by paying down any outstanding debts after your bankruptcy closes.
 With lower debt comes a higher credit score.

 Step 2: Write a Letter of ExplanationStep 2: Write a Letter of Explanation

 Your credit score will take some time to rebuild.
-Once you’ve got it to an acceptable level again and your waiting period is up, you can finally start the process of looking for a home.
+Once you’ve got it to an acceptable level and your waiting period is up, you can finally start looking for a home.
 When it comes time to apply for a mortgage, make sure all your paperwork is in order and that you include a letter of explanation.
-For the lender, your bankruptcy will be a red flag, so they’ll need some assurances that you won’t fall into delinquency.
+Your bankruptcy will be a red flag for the lender, so they’ll need some assurances that you won’t fall into delinquency.

 A letter of explanation is simply a short letter that provides more details about your bankruptcy and why you had to file for it.
-It should detail your financial circumstances leading up to the filing and how it has changed since then.
-You should also explain what steps you are taking to protect yourself against a repeat bankruptcy.
+It should detail your financial circumstances leading up to the filing and how it has changed.
+You should also explain your steps to protect yourself against repeat bankruptcy.
 Example: A solid debt payment plan and an emergency fund.
-This letter isn’t a requirement and won’t make a difference if your numbers aren’t also solid.
+This letter isn’t required and won’t make a difference if your numbers aren’t solid.
 But if they are, then it could be the last bit of assurance your lender needs to believe in your case.
-Include this letter with your mortgage application when you apply for preapproval.
+Include this letter with your mortgage application when you apply for pre-approval.

 Step 3: Get PreapprovedStep 3: Get Preapproved

-Sellers can get skittish too, especially if they know about your bankruptcy.
-To help put their minds at ease, you should apply for mortgage preapproval and include it in any offer you make.
+Sellers can get skittish, too, especially if they know about your bankruptcy.
+To help put their minds at ease, you should apply for mortgage pre-approval and include it in any offer you make.
 This tells a seller that securing financing won’t be a problem for you.
-It also tells you exactly what your budget is so you can narrow your search down.
+It also tells you your budget so you can narrow your search.

-Don’t confuse this with prequalification, which is a far weaker guarantee of your ability to secure financing.
-Ask for preapproval and make sure you have all your paperwork in order before you do.
+Don’t confuse this with prequalification, a far weaker guarantee of your ability to secure financing.
+Ask for pre-approval and make sure you have all your paperwork in order before you do.
 The basis of which is:

 - W-2’s